howdycrystalm/star-wars-blog/README.md

 1. Clone the `1-foundation` branch as your project folder.
 2. Add the `site.yml` provided to you in Slack in your project folder.
 Change the email address to match yours.
 3. Add the IP address and hostname to your /etc/hosts file.
-4. In your project folder, cd through the following file path: `/wordpress/wp-content/themes/wordpress-theme-starter-master` When you're in the `wordpress-theme-starter-master` directory, you'll also see a `sass` directory.
+4. In your project folder, cd through the following file path: `/wordpress/wp-content/themes/wordpress-theme-starter-master`.
+When you're in the `wordpress-theme-starter-master` directory, you'll also see a `sass` directory.
 Run `sass --watch ./sass/style.scss:./style.css` in your terminal or gitbash from within the `wordpress-theme-starter-master` directory.
 Or in otherwords, one level up from the `sass` directory.
 5. Checkout the site in your browser, `star.wars`.
-You'll see the default theme.
+You'll see the default HTML5Blank theme.
 In your browser visit `star.wars/wp-admin`.
 Login using the password declared in the `site.yml` file.
 Next, in the wp-admin dashboard, go to appearances > themes > wordpress-theme-starter-master (It's the one featuring Unsinkable Sam [cat]).
 6. Go back to your site, make sure HTML5Blank logo is showing as your homepage.
 7. Double check that your `.gitignore` file is the most recent version.
 It should be about 40 lines long and include `site.yml` file.
+8. `git add .`, `git commit -m "Initial commit`, `git push`.
+Follow the instructions provided by Git after `git push`-ing.
+9. This foundation will be your master and development branch.
+From your development branch, `git checkout -b 2-acf-install`.